Zacharyjpeter/FCC-CatPhoto/readme.md

 --->
 <br>
 <br>
 My biggest challenge was understanding how forms work.
 The difference between id, name, and value confused me.
-I also had trouble with using the "for" attribute in the labels.
-After researching online, I was able to separate the differences.
+I also made the rookie mistake of not pushing the project to Github until it was finished.
+That's why there's no commit history.
 <br>
 <br>
 Based on <a href="https://www.freecodecamp.org">FreeCodeCamp's</a> Responsive Web Design course.